summer camp FAqS

 Sample Half Day-Camp Daily Agenda

 9:00 - 9:15 Campers arrive!
 Campers will be divided into small groups and will remain with the same teachers and group-mates all week.
-When kids arrive, we’ll have books and specimens out for students to see and touch, or a simple project to work on (coloring/mural/toys).
+When kids arrive, we’ll have books and specimens out for students to see and touch, or a simple project to work on.

-9:15 - 10:15 Morning games and introduction to camp/daily theme, start take-home project
+9:15 - 10:15 Morning Assembly and introduction to camp/daily theme, and group game

 10:15 - 10:25 Snack